Mojo0G/dsaDelta/CodeChef/Easy/Search an element in an array/NOTES.md

           Search an element in an array

           - Summary: The code uses a Scanner to read input from the console.
-It reads an integer 'n' representing the array size, then an integer 'x' to search for.
-It iterates 'n' times, reading each array element and checking if it equals 'x'.
-A boolean variable 'isfound' tracks if 'x' is found.
-Finally, it prints "YES" if 'x' is found, otherwise "NO".
-No explicit data structures like arrays or HashMaps are used; the input is processed sequentially.
+It reads an integer n representing the size of an array, and an integer x representing the target element to search for.
+It then iterates through n integers, read one by one from the input.
+During iteration, it checks if any of the input integers is equal to x.
+If a match is found, a boolean variable is set to true, otherwise it remains false.
+Finally, based on the boolean variable, it prints "YES" if x was found, or "NO" otherwise.

-          - Time Complexity: O(n) because the code iterates through the input array once, where 'n' is the number of elements in the array.
+          - Time Complexity: O(n), because the code iterates through the input array of size n once in the worst case.
-          - Space Complexity: O(1) because the code uses a constant amount of extra space regardless of the input size.
-The variables 'n', 'x', 'isfound', and 'ce' occupy a fixed amount of memory.
+          - Space Complexity: O(1), because the code only uses a few integer variables and a boolean variable; the space used does not depend on the input size n.